Joulik/RUES-DE-FRANCE/new-architecture/README.md

 # Architecture of webapp

-The diagram below gives summarizes the architecture of the webapp.
+The diagram below illustrates the architecture of the webapp.

 ![diagram](RDF_architecture_diagram.png)